Shelley Segal

-Shelley Segal (born 4 April 1987) is an Australian singer and songwriter.
-She is most known for music with secular themes, including her 2011 album, An Atheist Album.
-She has toured Australia, the United Kingdom, Hong Kong, China, and the United States and has played at many atheist/secular events including the Reason Rally, the American Humanist Association conference, California Free Thought Day, the Global Atheist Convention, ReAsonCon, Gateway to Reason, and Reasonfest.
+Shelley Segal (born 4 April 1987) is an Australian singer and songwriter who is currently based in the United States.
+She is most known for music with secular themes, including her 2011 album, An Atheist Album and has played at many atheist/secular events including the Reason Rally, the American Humanist Association conference, California Free Thought Day, the Global Atheist Convention, ReAsonCon, Gateway to Reason, and Reasonfest.
 Her first single, "Saved", is currently used as the opening theme by the webcast and cable access television show The Atheist Experience.

 Biography

 Early life

 Segal was born in Melbourne, Australia.
 She was raised in a traditional Jewish household.
 Her father, Danny Segal, is the president of the East Melbourne Synagogue (as of August 2017) and plays violin in a klezmer wedding band.
 At the age of 11, Shelley Segal began singing in her father's band and writing her own songs.
 She came to call herself an atheist around the age of 18.
 With a different perspective, Segal began to see religion more negatively than when a theist, taking issue with things such as gender segregation in Orthodox Jewish synagogues.
 Segal also identifies as a humanist.